usaid-cs/yesterday-i-learned/random.md

 1. "Anne Frank was very curious about her lady region and discussed masturbation and menstruation quite a bit in her original writings.
 The version of her diary thats published and read in schools today is highly edited, leaving out about 99% of her self exploration submissions." [source](https://www.reddit.com/r/AskReddit/comments/36m3ed/reddit_historians_what_are_some_nsfw_rated_facts/)
 1. [Confessional booths](http://libro.uca.edu/lea4/8lea6.htm) were built by the church not to give the person some privacy, but to prevent the priests from having sex with young women who came to confession.
 1. [Pescetarians](http://en.wikipedia.org/wiki/Pescetarianism) eat... no meat, except for fish and seafood, which are obviously not meat (because fish don't have feelings).
-1. [shitty link] [It is not illegal to ask interviewees if they have been *convicted* of a crime](http://www.omgfacts.com/lists/21015/If-You-re-Asked-Any-Of-These-8-Questions-In-A-Job-Interview-You-Don-t-Have-To-Answer), but illegal to ask if they have been *arrested*.
 1. It is also unwise (and not required) to answer "[when did you graduate?](http://www.omgfacts.com/lists/21015/If-You-re-Asked-Any-Of-These-8-Questions-In-A-Job-Interview-You-Don-t-Have-To-Answer)", because that gives away your age, and therefore, your ability/experience.
 1. In the year of 1997, you had solved the rubik's cube (keychain), by random chance, while ~~concentrating on taking a shit~~in the bathroom.
 You had double-checked and triple-checked the cube, and, indeed, it had been solved.
 And no one would believe you, because you were ~~taking a shit~~in the bathroom, no one saw you.
 1. You have to understand the difference between someone who speaks to you on their free time and someone who frees their time to speak to you.